oarepo/invenio-rfcs/rfcs/framework-0099-zip-and-extracted.md

 For remote storage backends, the index will also contain a clone of the file table of contents (TOC) of the ZIP file.
 When a file from the ZIP will be requested, we will use the TOC to feed the `zipfile` module with the information about where the file is located inside the ZIP file.
 This will allow us to extract the file in a single operation without any seeks.

+## Previewers

+Currently previewers use a low-level API to access the file content.
+To be able to preview files inside ZIP files in a backward compatible way, we would need to add a "compatibility" layer that would give this access.

 ## Questions

 - As support for extractors might require both FileExtractor and FileProcessor, would it make sense to have a contrib module that would provide both?
 Similarly to what is in `invenio_vocabularies.contrib` for specific vocabularies.
   - `invenio_records_resources.contrib.extractors.zip`
   - `invenio_records_resources.contrib.extractors.netcdf`